concave-dev/prism/README.md

 ## Known Issues

 - **Raft peer lifecycle vs Serf membership:** Peers are added/removed by the Raft leader in response to Serf events.
 If this node is not the leader or events are dropped, stale peers can remain after a node leaves/fails until the leader reconciles.
-- **Serf-based resource queries:** Cluster resource aggregation currently uses Serf `get-resources` distributed queries.
-Latency grows with cluster size and responses can be partial under timeouts; this is not a strongly consistent snapshot.
+- **Resource queries (gRPC-first):** Cluster resource aggregation now queries each node via gRPC for speed and consistency, with Serf `get-resources` as a fallback if gRPC fails.
+Gossip fallback can be slower and partial under timeouts; not a strongly consistent snapshot.
 - **Resource aggregation delays on failures:** Aggregation counts all known members; failed nodes are included until reaped, so calls may wait for timeout before returning.
 - **Security (no TLS/Auth):** HTTP API and gRPC are plaintext with no authentication/authorization; Serf gossip is unencrypted (no keyring configured).
 - **Metrics completeness:** CPU usage, load averages, and job accounting are placeholders; reported metrics are not yet suitable for scheduling decisions.
 - **Event backpressure risk:** External event forwarding can drop events when `ConsumerEventCh` is saturated, which may delay Raft peer reconciliation on non-leader nodes.
 - **Serf reap delay:** Reaping of dead members is time-based.
 Large `DeadNodeReclaimTime` can delay full cleanup and UI/CLI visibility.
-- **gRPC services TBD:** gRPC server runs but no services are registered yet; future resource APIs will move here.
 - **Tag drift risk:** Raft/gRPC peer discovery relies on Serf tags (`raft_port`, `grpc_port`).
 Misconfigured/missing tags prevent peer wiring and may require manual correction.
 - **Data at rest:** Raft logs/snapshots and local state are stored unencrypted by default in `./data`.
 - **Minimum 3+ Nodes Required:** Clusters with fewer than 3 nodes lose fault tolerance and behave unpredictably.
 With 1 node: no fault tolerance (if it dies, cluster is down).
 With 2 nodes: no fault tolerance (if either dies, cluster loses quorum). **Recommendation:** Always deploy 3+ nodes (preferably odd numbers: 3, 5, 7) for meaningful fault tolerance.